sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ## Overview
 In order to support the scalability of model size and PS fault tolerance in ElasticDL, ElasticDL needs a distributed parameter server.

 If a model has a very large size, it may not fit in a single parameter server (PS) memory.
+For example, many recommending and ranking models take very high-dimensional (and sparse) inputs, thus require large embedding tables.
 Processing all model parameters in a single PS requires huge computation and I/O bandwidth when the model size becomes very large.
 By distributing the model parameters into multiple PS pods, a distributed PS can solve the memory, the computation and the I/O bandwidth issues when scaling up the model size.

 The master can monitor PS pods status similar to what it does for worker pods.
 In case a PS pod fails, the master will relaunch it.
 Since PS pods have higher priority than worker pods, if there are still some running worker pods, the relaunch will succeed by using either idle or preempted Kubernetes resources.